-threatening or fatal in some circumstances.
+Pulmonary complications may occur secondarily to blood clots (pulmonary emboli), fat deposits (fat emboli), pneumonia, or partial collapse of the lungs after general anesthesia.
+Pulmonary emboli can be life threatening or fatal in some circumstances.
 Inactivity and other conditions may increase the incidence of blood clots traveling to the lungs and causing a major blood clot that may result in death.
-It is important to discuss any past history of swelling in your legs or blood clots that may contribute to this condition with your physician.
+It is important to discuss with your physician any past history of swelling in your legs or blood clots that may contribute to this condition.
 Cardiac complications are a risk with any surgery and anesthesia, even in patients without symptoms.
 If you experience shortness of breath, chest pains, or unusual heartbeats, seek immediate medical attention.
-Should any of these complications occur, hospitalization and additional treatment may be required.
+Should any of these complications occur, you may require hospitalization and additional treatment.